jonnor/ipld-image/README.md

 # which part of the spanned data is visible
 # this allows re-using tiles even doing crops/views which don't
+# If not specified, the boundary is implicitly
+# x: 0, y: 0, width: tilesize.x*tiles.x, height: tilesize.y*tiles.y
 boundary:
   x: 10
   y: 10